open-wc/open-wc/docs/guide/README.md

 At first, JavaScript libraries like jQuery were absolutely required. jQuery gave developers a common set of tools across browsers with extremely different feature sets.
 Eventually jQuery features became standard browser features.
 The pattern of libraries innovating and browsers subsequently standardizing continued.
 As the "[browser wars](https://www.wikiwand.com/en/Browser_wars)" died down, the pace of standardization increased, and many new features came to the web.

-In the last several years, a component-based model for web app development became popular, and the JavaScript community blossomed with a wide variety of libraries and approaches.
-Work on standardizing the web's component model began at Google in 2012.
-After several years of open development, the web components standards became implemented across all major browsers in 2019.
+In the last several years, a component-based model for web application development was popularized, and the JavaScript community blossomed with a wide variety of libraries and approaches.
+Work on standardizing the web’s native component model began at Google in 2012, and after several years of open development, was successfully implemented across all major browsers in 2019.

 #### Technical Benefits